liupei101/AdvMIL/README.md

 (on updating)

 *TL;DR*:
 > This work proposes a novel adversarial MIL framework for the survival analysis on gagipixel Whole-Slide Images (WSIs).
 This framework directly estimates the distribution of time-to-event from WSIs by implicitly sampling from generator.
 It introduces adversarial time-to-event modeling into the MIL paradigm that is much necessary for WSI analysis, by constructing a MIL encoder and a region-level instance projection fusion network for generator and discriminator, respectively.
-We empirically demonstrate that AdvMIL has the following advantages or abilities: (1) combining it with existing MIL networks for predictive performance enhancement; (2) effectively utilizing unlabeled WSIs for semi-supervised learning; (3) the robustness to patch occlusion, image gaussian blurring, and image HED color variation.
+We empirically demonstrate that AdvMIL has the following advantages or abilities: (1) combining it with existing MIL networks for predictive performance enhancement; (2) effectively utilizing unlabeled WSIs for semi-supervised learning; (3) the robustness to patch occlusion, image Gaussian blurring, and image HED color variation.

 ## AdvMIL walkthrough